Field Notes

 Is an automated phone screen right for you?

-An automated phone screen works best when you're screening more candidates than you have hours in the day — which, if you're a team of one or two handling hiring alongside everything else, is probably most of the time.
+An automated phone screen works best when you’re screening more candidates than you have hours in the day.
+Which, if you’re a team of one or two handling hiring alongside everything else, is probably most of the time.

 It’s especially effective for roles where you’re getting high volume: customer-facing positions, operations, sales, support.
 Anywhere you’re screening 10 candidates to find one worth a real conversation.

-It's less ideal when you're hiring for a highly specialized role with three applicants total.
+It’s less ideal when you’re hiring for a highly specialized role with three candidates total.
 If you only have a handful of people to talk to, just talk to them.
 The real value shows up when volume is the problem.

 The math that matters